danielholgate/TDE_Template_Generator/README.md

  let $template := tg:generateTemplate("GovData", "complaints", $doc)
  return ($template,tde:validate($template))
  ```
-When you're happy with the template, use the following to create and save it in MarkLogic:
+This will return the template and show the results of validation.
+If you're happy with the template, use the following to create and save it in MarkLogic:

 ```
 let $doc := doc("/load/data/complaints_small.csv-0-10")